aBoredDev/playit-setup-script/README.md

 - If playit is running as a systemd service, you don't need to worry about restarting it if your machine ever shuts down,  It will start automatically whenever your machine starts up.
 - It's much quicker to restart it when it's a service, because all you need is one command, rather than two or three.
 - Single command installers are nice, particularly when you're dealing with a service.
+- Running anything as a service means that you don't have to have a terminal window open 24/7.
+It also means that you can access your server via SSH, view or manage the tunnel, and it will remain running after you close your SSH session.
+(That is actually the primary reason I run it as a service.)

 Even if you don't want it as a service, this script automates installation so that